zakaria-69/auto_clean/README.md

-# React + Vite
+# React + Vite Auto clean project

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This project is a personal project aimed at creating a showcase website for a vehicle cleaning company, with the ability to schedule appointments via Calendly and send emails to the manager for any inquiries.
+The project is built using ReactJS, SCSS, and the EmailJS library.

+You can find the hosted website here :  https://auto-clean-jrttfz0ug-zaks-projects-be257140.vercel.app/